barkadukhansyuhada/bisnisplaninitial/README.md

 # Data Room Galian C

 An interactive dashboard and data room for assembling a complete business plan for a quarry (known locally as *Galian C*).
 It allows you to track the readiness of key documents and datasets across geology, quality control, mine planning, plant design, operations, market analysis, finance, permits and governance.
 Users can upload evidence, link to source documents on Google Drive, simulate a simple financial model and visualise a Gantt‑style timeline.

 ## Getting Started

 This project is built with [React](https://react.dev/) and [Vite](https://vitejs.dev/) and uses [Tailwind CSS](https://tailwindcss.com/) for styling.
+It now uses [Zustand](https://zustand-bear.github.io/) for state management and [Jest](https://jestjs.io/) with [React Testing Library](https://testing-library.com/react/) for testing.
 To work with this repository locally you will need Node.js ≥ 16.

 ### Installation